krobelus/rate-experiments/README.md

 on the now-falsified literal $\overline{l}$.
 Therefore the watches may need to be replaced in order to restore Invariant 1.

 If above clause has at least two non-falsified literals, the watches can be set to any two out of those.
-However, if the clause has only one non-falsified literal --- which is necessarily satisifed because of Invariant 1 --- then the other watch cannot be choosen arbitrarily because this might provoke a violation of Invariant 1 at a later point as described in [@RebolaCruz2018;
+However, if the clause has only one non-falsified literal --- which is necessarily satisfied because of Invariant 1 --- then the other watch cannot be chosen arbitrarily because this might provoke a violation of Invariant 1 at a later point as described in [@RebolaCruz2018; Example 5].
-Example 5].
-Instead, the second watch may be set to the most recently falsified literal $l_r$, or any other literal that was falsified during the propagation that was done after adding the lemma that resulted in the propagation of $l_r$.
+Instead, the second watch may be set to the most recently falsified literal
+$l_r$, or any other literal that was falsified during the propagation that was done after adding the lemma that resulted in the propagation of $l_r$.

 3. DRAT Proofs without Deletions of Unique Reason Clauses
 =========================================================